Jaredy899/astro-website/src/content/blog/2025/10/open-source.md

 ---
 title: "Why I Love Open Source"
 description: "My experience contributing to linutil and learning Git."
-pubDate: 2025-08-17
+pubDate: 2025-10-04
-draft: true
+draft: false
 ---

 # Open Source

-Over the past few months, I’ve been diving deep into the world of open source by contributing to [Linutil](https://github.com/ChrisTitusTech/linutil.git), a project by Chris Titus Tech.
+Over the past few months, I’ve been diving deep into the world of open source by contributing to [Linutil](https://github.com/ChrisTitusTech/linutil.git), a project by Chris Titus Tech, as well as other projects.
 This experience has been a fantastic way to learn not just about the code itself, but also about the tools and workflows that make open source possible.

 ## Why I Love Open Source